wpsharks/comet-cache-kb/tutorials/2015/35-clearing-the-cache-dynamically.md

 What follows are a few examples of how you can clear the cache dynamically.

+## Examples using WordPress Hooks/Filters API

-## Clear entire cache when saving any post
+### Clear entire cache when saving any post

-If you want to clear the cache every time a post is saved or updated (i.e., when the `save_post` action is fired), you can use the following:
+If you want to clear the cache every time a post is saved or updated (i.e., when the `save_post` action is fired), you can use the following.

+#### ZenCache Lite

 ```php
 add_action( 'save_post', 'my_custom_clear_cache', 10, 1 );